caimile/517-Loy-Howrse/README.md

 ### How to earn passes
 * Sell horses.
-* Complete the two daily objectives.
+* Complete daily objectives twice a day.
 * Submit coat creations to the game.